grype/SwiftBeacon/README.md

 In that manner, any value can be emitted, not just strings.

 To facilitate this behavior, there exists a `WrapperSignal` for wrapping arbitrary values.
-When you call `emit()` _with_ an argument, an instance of `WrapperSignal` is created, capturing that argument (or its copy if it conforms to `NSCopying`).
+When you call `emit()` _with_ an argument, an instance of `WrapperSignal` is created, capturing that argument (or its copy if it's passed by copy or otherwise conforms to `NSCopying`).
 The resulting signal is then sent to the beacon object (the shared instance, or one explicitly specified in the `emit()` call).
 The console logger will indicate the wrapped value:

 `2018-01-01 01:02:03.123456 MyAppication 📦 __NSCFString [AppDelegate.swift:21] #application(_:didFinishLaunchingWithOptions:) I am a string`